 However, remember that not all babies start crawling as soon as they reach 6 months of age.
 If your baby weighs a little more than what’s typical for their age or was born immaturely, they might take a little longer than others to learn it.

-There are many babies who skip crawling altogether.
+Many babies skip crawling altogether.
 They move onto something more exciting as standing or walking.
 So, don’t lose sleep over it if your baby has decided to use your help to get around for a few more days or skip crawling altogether.

-While it’s considered to be really important for the development of your baby’s coordination, balance, and motor skills, it’s perfectly fine if they start to crawl a little later than others or don’t do it at all.
+While it’s considered to be really important for developing your baby’s coordination, balance, and motor skills, it’s wonderful if they start to crawl a little later than others or don’t do it at all.

 Can you teach your baby to crawl?